austenrainer/stoic/CHAZOP.md

 | Different  | Voice     | As a reader, there is too much metaphor | C |
 | As well as | Voice     | How would our perceptions change if this were told with multiple narratives? | B |

+## Examples of the application of Creative HAZOP

+Creative HAZOP has been used in two workshops at the Crescent Arts Centre in Belfast.
+In the first workshop, we applied Creative HAZOP to draft short stories, and one chapter of a novel, all written by professional writers.
+In the second workshop, we applied Creative HAZOP to chapters of novels, a short story and a script.